 Please log in to view the complete version of this paper.

 As is apparent from the earlier sections on diesel fuel injection, diesel fuel injection systems have seen monumental changes starting in the later part of the 20th century.
-The P-L-N injection systems that characterised the diesel engine from the 1920s has all but disappeared from diesel engines intended for markets in the developed world.
+The P-L-N injection systems that characterised the diesel engine from the 1920s has all but disappeared from diesel engines intended for the most advanced markets.
 This evolution has been almost entirely driven by the need to reduce exhaust emissions to levels that were not though possible even as late as the 1990s.
 These advances in fuel injection system hardware have enabled such features as:

 While these features have been fundamentally driven by the need to lower emissions, in many cases, they can also be utilized to reduce noise, increase specific power and manage exhaust temperatures for improving the performance of aftertreatment systems that can be used to achieve further reductions in exhaust emissions.